TechForPalestine/palestine-datasets/site/updates/2025-03-23-killed-list-update.md

 We slightly change the update method we last reported and instead of using our own arabic to english name mapping we used [Iraq Body Count excel list](https://iraqbodycount.org/pal/ibc_moh_2025-03-23.xlsx) in order to expedite the process.
 The current process still used following adjustments to the source report:

 - renaming header to comply with our previous naming
-- adding source `u` i.e. unknown since no source was provided by Ministry of Heath
+- adding source `u` i.e. unknown since no source was provided by Ministry of Health

 ## Change Summary